-Today, the RE/MAX network has over 96,000 agents and 6,200 offices in more than 95 countries.
+Today, the RE/MAX network has over 100,000 agents in nearly 100 countries.
 RE/MAX China is among the newest regions, and it will take RE/MAX into an exciting new frontier.
 The global.remax.com property search site has helped connect this powerhouse network even more closely, offering buyers a central place to search for listings in dozens of countries, in their own language and currency.
 For many reasons, RE/MAX is viewed as the No. 1 brand in real estate.
 Whether measured by closed transaction sides, average agent productivity (as documented in several annual industry studies), brand name awareness, education, experience or an assortment of other key metrics, RE/MAX enjoys a top position in a very competitive landscape.
 And with innovative technology such as the redesigned remax.com, the RE/MAX Mobile Suite, the new MyRU eLearning platform, and the new RE/MAX Commercial website, the network continues to break barriers and stay ahead of ongoing trends.
 That's been an enduring theme throughout the network's history, which reached 40 years in 2013.
 In October 2013, RE/MAX Holdings Inc. became a publicly traded company, listed on the New York Stock Exchange as RMAX.
 Dave and Gail Liniger are still in their leadership roles at RE/MAX World Headquarters in Denver, and their vision, grit and drive has inspired thousands of productive entrepreneurs – the very people they hoped their model would attract – to pursue their own dreams of real estate success.

 You must be logged in to view this item.